SBJson/SBJson/README.md

 ============

-The simplest way to start using JSON in your application is to copy all the source files (the contents of the `Classes` folder) into your own Xcode project.
+The simplest way to start using JSON in your application is to copy all the source files (the contents of the `src/main/objc` folder) into your own Xcode project.

 1. In the Finder, navigate into the `Classes` folder.